Research Centers & Interdisciplinary Programs

-The Center for the Prevention and Treatment of Depression's vision is to reveal the causes of depression through research, provide youth with treatment, and impact evidence-based treatment.
+The Center for the Prevention and Treatment of Depression's focus aims to reveal the causes of depression through research, provide youth with treatment, and impact evidence-based treatment.

 The Clinical Cognitive Computational Neuroscience Center focuses on human cognitive neuroscience applied to psychiatric questions in the Department of Psychiatry.

 The Lieber Center for Schizophrenia Research was established in 1999 as a modern scientific multidisciplinary schizophrenia research program.

 The Columbia University Center for Psychoanalytic Training and Research is an academic center which provides training, treatment and research in psychoanalysis.